LunarMoonDev/vehicle-stream-analytics/README.md

 # 🚕 Vehicle Stream Analytics 🚗

 Vehicle Stream Analytics is a **toy project** for experimenting with ingesting, processing, and analyzing vehicle event data using Apache Kafka, Kafka Connect, and related technologies.
-It demonstrates how to stream vehicle events from sources such as S3 (MinIO) into Kafka topics, enabling scalable analytics and
+It demonstrates how to stream vehicle events from sources such as S3 (MinIO) into Kafka topics, enabling scalable analytics and integration with downstream systems in a local development environment.

 ## Key Components